Latest on the worldwide spread of the coronavirus

 DEATHS AND INFECTIONS

-* More than 5.70 million people have been reported infected with the novel coronavirus globally and 354,892 have died, according to a Reuters tally as of 0450 GMT on Thursday.
+* More than 6.04 million people have been reported infected with the coronavirus globally and 367,902 have died, a Reuters tally showed as of 0208 GMT on Sunday.

 EUROPE